Swirrl/grafter-docs/_tutorials/905_general.md

 ---
 layout: page
-title: Exemple Glasgow life facilities
+title: General
 ---

 # Example Glasgow life facilities
-This exemple aims, with a concrete case, both to present you how you can use Grafter for your RDFization projects and to help you understand what is happening in the engine.
+This example aims, with a concrete case, both to present you how you can use Grafter for your RDFization projects and to help you understand what is happening in the engine.

 ## Data presentation
 We are going to use the dataset "test-data/glasgow-life-facilities.csv".